 What are some of the advantages of pet insurance?

-Arguably the main benefit of pet insurance is knowing you’ll be covered in case certain large vet bills arise.
+Arguably the main benefit of pet insurance is knowing you’ll be covered financially in case certain large vet bills arise.
 Provided your pet’s condition is not excluded, pet owners can claim back a portion of vet fees – usually somewhere between 65% to 85%, depending on the policy (an excess and limits may also apply).

-Ashleigh Chadwick-Jones decided to take out pet insurance for her dog and cat about two years ago.
+Ashleigh Chadwick-Jones decided to take out pet insurance for her dog and cat about three years ago.
 The decision came after Ashleigh’s Doberman, Lexy, needed a leg operation, setting Ashleigh back $3,000.

-Recently, Lexy injured her neck.
-This has racked up $1,700 in vet bills and Ashleigh was told that four-year-old Lexy will need medication for the rest of her life.
-Having paid the total cost of Lexy’s leg operation out of pocket, Ashleigh said having insurance to cover 80% of Lexy’s current neck-related bills was a big financial relief.
+More recently, Lexy injured her neck.
+This has racked up $1,700 in vet bills and Ashleigh was told that five-year-old Lexy will need medication for the rest of her life.
+Having paid the total cost of Lexy’s leg operation out of pocket, Ashleigh told Canstar having insurance to cover 80% of Lexy’s current neck-related bills was a big financial relief.

 “It’s a huge perk,” Ashleigh said.
 “Lexy will need two different medications costing $70 and $90 each month for the rest of her life.
 This will add up over the years and I can claim back most of the cost.”

 Some pet insurance policies will also cover routine care as a standard or optional inclusion.
 This generally includes certain preventative treatments such as de-sexing, microchipping, vaccinations, heartworm control and flea, tick and worm control.
 The cost of vaccinations alone can add up over the years.
 Research from the Australian Veterinary Association puts the average cost of vaccinations at around $80 to $90 each year for an adult animal.